FraunhoferISST/DataspaceConnector/docs/pages/communication/v6/ecosystem/identityProvider.md

 grand_parent: Communication Guide
 ---

-# IDS Participant Information System
+# IDS Identity Provider
 {: .fs-9 }

 This section provides a detailed guide on communication with the IDS Identity Provider.
+The Identity Provider consists of the Certification Authority (CA), the Dynamic Attribute Provisioning Service (DAPS) and the Participant Information System (ParIS).
 {: .fs-6 .fw-300 }

 ---